-Mr Yap's past independent board memberships included those in RHB Securities Singapore Pte Ltd, SMRT Corporation Ltd and the National Research Foundation (Prime Minister's Office, Singapore).
+Mr Yap's past independent board memberships included those in RHB Securities Singapore Pte Ltd and SMRT Corporation Ltd.

 He qualified as a UK Chartered Accountant in 1981, and is now a non-practising Fellow of the Institute of Singapore Chartered Accountants and a non-practising Fellow of the Institute of Chartered Accountants in England & Wales.